 In a similar way, we denote by $C^{\infty}_c\left(\mathbb{R}^n\right)$ the set of all complex-valued functions $f$ on $\mathbb{R}^n$ for which $f$ itself and all of its partial derivatives are continuous on $\mathbb{R}^n$, and $\supp f$ is compact in $\mathbb{R}^n$.

-\begin{remark} Note that, since $V$ is assumed to be a nonempty open set of the infinite-dimensional Hilbert space $\ell^2$, an element $g$ in $C^{0}_{0}\left( V\right)$ does NOT need to have a compact support in $V$.
-Nevertheless, such a function $g$ is bounded and continuous on $V$ and $\supp g\stackrel{\circ}{\subset} V$, and therefore, as we shall see later, functions in $C^{0}_{0}\left( V\right)$ can be regarded as ideal (infinite-dimensional) counterparts of compactly supported continuous functions on nonempty open sets of Euclidean spaces. \end{remark}
+\begin{remark} Note that, since $V$ is assumed to be a nonempty open set of the infinite-dimensional Hilbert space $\ell^2$, any non-zero function $g$ in $C^{0}_{0}\left( V\right)$ does NOT have a compact support in $V$.
+Nevertheless, such a function $g$ is bounded and continuous on $V$ and $\supp g\stackrel{\circ}{\subset} V$, and therefore, in a suitable sense and to a certain extend, functions in $C^{0}_{0}\left( V\right)$ can be regarded as ideal (infinite-dimensional) counterparts of compactly supported continuous functions on nonempty open sets of Euclidean spaces. \end{remark}

 For $f\in C^1(V)$ and $i\in\mathbb{N}$, write

 Denote by $\mathbb{N}_0^{(\mathbb{N})}$ the set of all finitely supported sequences of nonnegative integers, i.e., for each $\alpha =(\alpha_{j} )_{j=1}^\infty\in \mathbb{N}^{\left( \mathbb{N} \right) }_{0} $ with $\alpha_{m}\in\mathbb{N}_{0}$ for any $ m\in\mathbb{N}$, there exists $n\in\mathbb{N}$ such that $\alpha_j=0$ for all $j\geqslant n$.
 Set $k\triangleq \left| \alpha \right| \triangleq \sum\limits^{\infty }_{j=1} \alpha_{j}$.
 For $f\in C^k(V)$, write